freesiemens/SpectralMultivariateCalibration/README.md

 ###### It should be pointed out that before using 'predict', 'cv' or 'vv' must be run first.

 Take 'cv' for example, its output includes 'cv_result' and 'cal_result'.

+Assume the DataSet consists of 60 spectra, 2126 wavelength points, the max num of latent variable is 5.
+The cal_result's outputs are as following:

     'cal_result' including:
         'b': (回归系数，(2126,5))